dsobral/MBCB/README.md

 **Question**: How many variants are in the VCF file with good quality (QUAL>30)?
 <details><summary>Click Here to see a suggestion</summary><p>

-The VCF contains 40 variants with QUAL > 30.
+The VCF contains 40 variants with QUAL > 30, 39 SNPs and one tandem repeat.

 </p></details>
 <br/>